 Where:

-The values for $A$ and $D_{off}$ can be found in calibration file LCVC (see Section 7.3.1 for details).
+The values for and can be found in calibration file LCVC (see Section 7.3.1 for details).
 The gain for the analogue amplification chain is read from calibration file LCGA (see Section 7.3.1) using the gain level (0-7) read from the detector word.

 Finally the voltage as derived using Equation 4.1 is divided by the gain factor of the JF4 for the appropriate detector to reconstruct the voltage at the input of the JF4's.
 The JF4 gain factor can be found in calibration file LCJF (see Section 7.3.1).

 In previous versions of the pipeline saturated points had to be removed at this stage.
 A saturated point is one where the voltage exceeds the threshold where the model of the detector behaviour breaks down.
-This model has now been replaced by the $\Delta V/\Delta t$ method, as described in Section 5.5.
+This model has now been replaced by the method, as described in Section 5.5.
 It is therefore no longer necessary to throw away saturated points.
 However, it was thought desirable to continue to flag any ramps which contain saturated points.
 This stage therefore checks all of the points in the ramp and if one or more points exceed the saturation threshold then the ramp is flagged as saturated in the LSPD status word (see Section 7.2.6).
 The saturation thresholds can be found in the LCDB calibration file (see Section 7.3.1).

 The number of saturated points and the number of ramps containing one or more saturated points are written into the header of the LSPD file (see Section 7.2.5).